 The cheapest way to buy clothes is to online or search for specials and outlets.
 However, going to an outlet can be time-consuming and not everyone has plenty of time to go shopping before your holiday and search for sales.

-You can also buy it in your final destination but if you have nothing that keeps you warm, then you definitely need at least a warm jacket and shoes.
+You can also buy it at your final destination but if you have nothing that keeps you warm, then you definitely need at least a warm jacket and shoes.

-To sum up, travel to a cold country, you can still look stylish and not like a big bulky snowman because of so many clothes. 😀
+To sum up, travel to a cold country, you can still look stylish and not like a big bulky snowman because of so many clothes.
+Winter fashion can be very elegant if you know how to combine fashion complements.

-Tip – winter clothes can be bulky and if you don’t want to all wear it on yourself (which is impossible when you travel from a tropical destination) use compression bags to reduce the size. 😉
+Tip – winter clothes can be bulky and if you don’t want to all wear them on yourself (which is impossible when you travel from a tropical destination) use compression bags to reduce the size.